9 Important Technology Trends (2021-2025)

 Shot from Tractable's website.

-EnsoData assists clinicians at sleep centers in assessing patients’ sleep disorders and providing treatments.
+EnsoData analyzed big data to help clinicians at sleep centers to assess patients’ sleep disorders and providing treatments.

 Zest AI offers AI-driven portfolio management, credit decisioning and more to banks and financial service providers.